ZAUB1/ZSockets/README.md

 # ZSockets

-ZSockets is a fully standalone socket library built on top of the net standard library from node.
+ZSockets is a fully standalone socket library allowing both TCP and Websocket protocol.

 ## How to use